timwinter06/housing_areas/README.md

 To package the api into a docker container, the directory contains a Dockerfile and a docker-compose.yml file which can be run.

 The api directory also contains a build.py script which can be run to easily build and push the docker image to GCP, and deploy the API to a Cloud Run instance.
-Take note that the correct/ relevant GCP project is defined in the ``build.py`` script.
+Take note that the correct/ relevant GCP project needs to be defined in the ``build.py`` script.

 ## Cloud Deployment

 ### Cloud Run & Cloud Compute
-As already mentioned in above, it would make most sense to deploy the API to GCP Cloud Run.
+As already mentioned above, it would make most sense to deploy the API to GCP Cloud Run.
 This a serverless platform where you can deploy a containerized application.
 The main advantage of Cloud Run being serverless is that you do not have to deal with any of the infrastructure, and you only pay for when the API is used ( Cloud Run scales to zero).

 For the training of the model we have multiple options.
 As the data will be updated daily, the most simple way would be to schedule a Cloud Compute instance to retrain the model daily.
 The trained model can then be saved to GCS, where the API instance on Cloud Run can read in the model.
+To save on costs, the Cloud Compute instance should be started and stopped when needed.
 More info on scheduling Cloud Compute: https://cloud.google.com/scheduler/docs/start-and-stop-compute-engine-instances-on-a-schedule

 ### Vertex AI
 Alternatively, the training of the model and API to serve the model can all be done in Vertex AI.